Pixelsex - changing the KPN Tower into the world's largest media façade

 Read more about the background of the

-“Pixelsex” is the latest art & science project in public space by the German artist Tim Otto Roth and is going to bring “life” to the world’s largest light façade at KPN Tower in Rotterdam built by Renzo Piano.
-The fight about life and death will be visualized in a minimalist manner by a so called cellular automaton, whereby the pixels – the single picture elements – do have sex with each other, new pixels are born and other pixels die.
+“Pixelsex” is a large art & science project in public space by the German artist Tim Otto Roth in collaboration with the bio modelling group around Prof. Andreas Deutsch at TU Dresden.
+In 2005 & 2006 the project brought “life” to the world’s largest light façade at KPN Tower in Rotterdam built by Renzo Piano.
+The fight about life and death was visualized in a minimalist manner by a so called cellular automaton, whereby the pixels – the single picture elements – do have sex with each other, new pixels are born and other pixels die.
 By its amoeba like movement Pixelsex animates in a literal sense the 900 green Planon lamps of the giant facade with a height of about 80 (!) metres.

-It is the first time that dynamical content is shown at the KPN tower’s façade!
-Therefore Tim Otto Roth connected the façade to the internet and transmits in near real-time scientific simulations based on the pixelsex principle from Dresden/Germany to Rotterdam.
-He cooperates with Jörn Starruß, member of an eminent bio modelling research group at the High Performance Computing Centre at Technische Universität Dresden who created a cellular automaton showing the group dynamics of myxo bacteria.
+It was the first time that dynamical content was shown at the KPN tower’s façade!
+Therefore Tim Otto Roth connected in cooperation with cologne digital the façade to the internet and transmits in near real-time scientific simulations based on the pixelsex principle from Dresden/Germany to Rotterdam.
+He cooperated with Jörn Starruß, member of an eminent bio modelling research group at the High Performance Computing Centre at Technische Universität Dresden who created a cellular automaton showing the group dynamics of myxo bacteria.

 funded by: